ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 (Oh, also, I don't need to choose whether I'm getting that good thing for money or log-money or what.
 It's the same for any monotonically increasing function of money.)

 Separately from that: yeah, I think going from \\$10k to \\$100k sounds about as good as going from \\$100k to \\$1m.
-So if we're in a situation where it makes sense to pretend I have a utility function, then it's probably reasonable to pretend my supposed utility function is logarithmic in money.
+So if I'm in a situation where it makes sense to pretend I have a utility function, then it's probably reasonable to pretend my supposed utility function is logarithmic in money.

 So that's convenient.
 I dunno if it's a coincidence or what, but it's useful.
-If we tried to pretend my utility function was linear in money then I'd be sad about losing that good thing, and then it would be hard to keep pretending.
+If I tried to pretend my utility function was linear in money then I'd be sad about losing that good thing, and then it would be hard to keep pretending.

 To me, Kelly is about getting that good thing.
 If you have a utility function, just place whatever bet size maximizes expected utility.
 If instead you want to get that good thing, Kelly tells you how to do that, under a certain betting framework.
-And the way to do that is to place bets that maximize expected log-money.
+And the way to do that is to place bets that each maximize expected log-money.

 If you have a utility function and it's proportional to log-money, then you'll happen to get the good thing; but far more important than that, will be the fact that you're maximizing expected log-money.
-If you bet according to a different utility function, then a Kelly bettor will almost certainly be richer than you over time; but you're (for now) sitting on a bigger pile of expected utility, which is what you care about.
+If you have a utility function and it's different, and you bet accordingly, then a Kelly bettor will almost certainly be richer than you over time; but you're (for now) sitting on a bigger pile of expected utility, which is what you care about.

 Or maybe you want to mix things up a bit.
 For example, you might care a bit more about your average returns, and a bit less about being the richest person in the room, than a Kelly bettor.
 Then you could bet something above the Kelly amount, but less than your full bankroll.
 You'll almost certainly end up with less than the Kelly bettor, but *on average* you'll still earn more than them.